josephly88/mylogseqfile/pages/Zermelo-Fraenkel Set Theory.md

 			- In short, a set could not contain itself (To avoid [[Russell's Paradox]] )
 	- ### Axiom of Choice
 		- For any collection of non-empty sets, there exists a function that chooses one element from each set
+- ## Constructing the Natural Number
+	- First, we define the empty set ∅ (By the axiom of the empty set)
+	- Then, we define the successor operation
+		- x' = x U {x}